Gowerlabs/lumomat/README.md

     det_idx
 ```

-Since we have already developed significant affection for the first source on the eigth node, let's pick a channel for which it provides the illumination:
+Since we have already developed significant affection for the first source on the eighth node, let's pick a channel for which it provides the illumination:

 ```
 >> channels = enum.groups.channels;